edissyum/opencapture/README.md

     $ sudo ./Makefile
         # Go grab a coffee ;)

-It will install all the needed dependencies and install Tesseract V4.0.0 with french and english locale.
+It will install all the needed dependencies and install Tesseract V4.X.X with french and english locale.
 If you need more locales, just do :

-    $ sudo apt install tesseract-ocr-langcode
+    $ sudo apt install tesseract-ocr-<langcode>

 Here is a list of all available languages code : https://www.macports.org/ports.php?by=name&substr=tesseract-